stdlam/photomagic/README.md

 # PhotoMagic: Powerful Photo Editor Library for Android

 PhotoMagic is a versatile and easy-to-use photo editor library for Android applications.
-It provides a wide range of features to enhance your photos with customizable effects, filters, stickers, text overlays, and more.
+It provides a wide range of features to enhance your photos with customizable effects, filters, text overlays, and more.
 Whether you're building a social media app, a camera app, or any image-centric application, PhotoMagic simplifies photo editing with its powerful capabilities.

 ## 🎉 Key Features